Real-Dev-Squad/website-api-contracts/impersonation/README.md

 #### Authentication and Authorization

 - Authentication is required to start and stop the impersonation session.
-- Only super-users can create START the impersonation session.
+- Only super-users can START the impersonation session.